Back to basics: What small employers need to know when withholding taxes for an employee

 - File Copy A of Forms W-2 and the transmittal Form W-3 with the Social Security Administration

 - File Copy A of Forms 1099-MISC (only if there are payments in box 7) and the transmittal Form 1096

 By February 15th

-- Ask for Form W-4 from employees claiming exemption from tax withholding.
+- Ask for Form W-4 from employees claiming exemption from employer payroll tax withholding.
 Forms W-4 claiming exemption from withholding for previous year expire

 By February 28th

 - File paper Forms 1099 (other than Form 1099-MISC with payments in box 7 and Form 1099-H) Copy A and the transmittal Form 1096 with IRS

 - File paper Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips with IRS